-Being vegan doesn’t need to get in the way of your adventures!
+Eating vegan doesn’t need to get in the way of your adventures!
 Check out our vegan travel advice to plan your next trip.

 Travelling as a vegan may seem confusing at first, but it doesn’t have to be a chore.
 After all, trying new cuisines is part of the fun of going on holiday, right?

-Although vegan food has surged in popularity in recent years, some places aren’t as vegan-friendly as one could hope.
+Although plant-based food has surged in popularity in recent years, some places aren’t as vegan-friendly as one could hope.
 But with enough research and preparation, you shouldn’t have to miss out on local dishes and traditional treats while you’re on holiday.

 Follow our tips for fuss-free travel, whether you’re planning a vegan staycation or going abroad.